pavelkryukov/KryuCowString/README.md

 [![Build Status](https://travis-ci.com/pavelkryukov/KryuCowString.svg?branch=master)](https://travis-ci.com/pavelkryukov/KryuCowString)

 # KryuCowString
-COW implementation of limited length string with a pun name.
+KryuCowString (pronounced as _krü-cow-string_) is a COW implementation of limited length string with a pun name.

 ## Features and/or limitations